Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 According to the definition of bubble equivalence, all states with this form should be trivial.
 Alternatively, all 0D block-states can be viewed as vectors of an 8-dimensional vector space $V$, where the complex fermion components are $\mathbb{Z}$-valued and all other components are $\mathbb{Z}_2$-valued.
 Then all trivial 0D block-states with the form as Eq. (\ref{p6m U(1) spinless trivial state}) can be viewed as a vector subspace $V'$ of $V$.
-We notice that $n_2'$ and $n_3'$ should appear simultaneously, hence they are not independent.
-As a consequence, there are only four independent quantities in Eq. (\ref{p6m U(1) spinless trivial state}): $n_1$, $n_2$, $n_3$ and $n_2'/n_3'$.
+As a consequence, there are only four independent quantities in Eq. (\ref{p6m U(1) spinless trivial state}): $l_1$, $l_2$, $l_3$ and $l_2'+l_3'$.
 So the dimensionality of the vector subspace $V'$ should be 4.
 For the $U^f(1)$ charge sector, we have the following relationship: